Summary

 Architecture Patterns

-Pattern 1: PostgreSQL + TimescaleDB (Recommended)
+Pattern 1: PostgreSQL with TimescaleDB (Recommended)

 -- Enable TimescaleDB